-Zammad offers three cloud tiers.
-Prices are per agent per month — annual billing saves you roughly 10%.
-The feature gaps between tiers, however, are significant.
+Zammad offers three cloud tiers — with higher prices since the v2 update, but also a lot more storage.
+Prices are per agent per month.
+Annual billing saves you roughly 10%.
+The feature gaps between tiers, however, are substantial.

 |---|---|---|---|